Air flow meter of early car models

 13 — temperature compensation resistance.

-The instantaneous position of the engine crankshaft and the number of its revolutions are determined by two inductive sensors: the sensor for the number of revolutions and the position of the reference mark is located on the crankshaft pulley.
-The cylinder identification sensor is located on the front of the engine in the timing chain cover.
-Two lambda probes measure the oxygen content in the exhaust stream and send the corresponding voltage signals to the control unit.
-By analyzing the signals, the control unit changes the air/fuel ratio so that the exhaust gases are optimally afterburned in the catalytic converter.
+The instantaneous position of the engine crankshaft and its speed are determined by two inductive sensors: the speed sensor and the reference mark position are located on the crankshaft pulley.
+The cylinder identification sensor is located at the front of the engine in the timing chain cover.
+Two lambda probes measure the oxygen content in the exhaust gas flow and send corresponding voltage signals to the control unit.
+By analyzing the signals, the control unit changes the air/fuel ratio so that the exhaust gases are optimally burned in the catalytic converter.